More about the two meanings of "religious freedom:"

 - The increasing public acceptance of women's use of birth control/contraceptives.
 This is a practice regarded as a personal decision by most faith groups, but is actively opposed by the Roman Catholic and a few other conservative faith groups.

 - The increasing public acceptance of equal rights for sexual minorities including Lesbians, Gays, Bisexuals, Transgender persons and transsexuals -- the LGBT community.
 Prior to mid-2015, lesbians and gays were the main targets of oppression.
-This was almost instantaneously switched to attacking transgender persons and transsexuals in late 2015-JUN, when the U.S. Supreme Court legalized gay marriages throughout the U.S.
+This was almost instantaneously switched to attacking transgender persons and transsexuals in late 2015-JUN, when the U.S. Supreme Court legalized gay marriages throughout the 50 U.S. states, one District, and four out of five territories.

 - Preventable deaths to children that have been caused by parents or guardians witholding medical attention to their children on religious grounds.
 Approximately 300 children have died over the last 25 years in the U.S. from this cause.
 2